leolinkspace/tinc-docker/README.md

 5- Check that all is ok:
 `docker-compose logs`

-6- Configure your client according through [tinc documentation](https://www.tinc-vpn.org/examples/).
+6- Configure your client according to the [tinc documentation](https://www.tinc-vpn.org/examples/).

 ## Environnement variables :